 President, Mark Richey Woodworking

-Richey’s success comes from his strong environmental initiatives, as well as empowering employees.
+Richey’s success comes from his strong environmental initiatives, including the use of wind turbines, as well as empowering employees at the high-end architectural millwork firm.

 Kevin Sauder (2009)